JudahK96/Elastic-Home-SIEM-Lab/README.md

 ### Skills Learned

-- Configuring Elastic Agent on the Linux VM to collect the loogs and forward to the SIEM
+- Configuring Elastic Agent on the Linux VM to collect the logs and forward to the SIEM
 - Generate security events on the Kali VM
 - Query to find security events in the Elastic SIEm
 - Create a visualization dashboard for security events